Faecalibacterium: Inflammatory bowel disease

 In Crohn's disease, as of 2015 most studies (with one exception) found reduced levels of F. prausnitzii; this has been found in both fecal and mucosal samples.
+The lower abundance of these bacteria is not only associated to the chance of developing IBD, but also to the chance of relapsing after a successful therapy.
+People with lower abundance are six times more likely to relapse in the future.
 However, it is a fastidious organism sensitive to oxygen and difficult to deliver to the intestine.

 Exclusive enteral nutrition, which is known to induce remission in Crohn's, has been found to reduce F. prausnitzii in responders.
+This could be due to the lack of specific nutrients, that the bacteria need to survive.